psidnell/ofexport2/doc/templates/README.md

           [ ] Timing and stats
           [ ] Add logging

-The "-te" option is a task expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.
+The "-tx" option is a task exclude expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.

 In OGNL '!' means "not" and "completed" is one of several attributes that a Task has.

 The single quotes around the argument to -te are to prevent bash from seeing the '!' - it has special meaning in bash.

-Each filter expression is applied to all applicable node types and only that match are included.
-More specifically, if the expression evaluates to true then the node, it's parent and all it's descendents will be included in the output - otherwise it and it's descendents are eliminated.
-This sounds complicated but what it means is that generally when something matches you get to see where it is and everything in it.
+Note that:

+    of2 -pn ofexport2

+is actually shorthand for:

+    of2 -pi 'name=="ofexport2"'

-There are options for each node type.
+There are include/exclude options for each node type.
 To see all the options type:

     of2

-You will see -fn and -fe for Folders, -tn and -te for Tasks etc.
+You will see -fn, -fi and -fx for Folders, -tn, -ti and -tx for Tasks etc.

 Folders, Projects, Tasks and Contexts all have attributes that you can use in filters.
 To get a complete list of the attributes available you can type: